 - Prizes, sweepstakes, and lotteries;

 - Advance payments for credit services;

-One of the more common ID theft scams is called “voice phishing.”
+One of the more common ID theft scams is “voice phishing.”
 Voice phishing is a security attack where criminals try to get personal information from you over the telephone.
 It generally starts with an automated phone call asking you to press a number on your phone.
-Then, either an automated voice or a real person comes on the line to collect more information.
+Then, a computerized voice or a real person comes on the line to collect more information.
 The criminals are trying to manipulate you into revealing information like your Social Security number, bank account or credit card numbers, or any other information that might help them steal your identity.

-If you receive a call like this, it’s wise to be suspicious, regardless of where the call appears to be originating or who the caller claims to be.
-Please do not divulge personal financial information like credit or debit card numbers, bank account numbers, or your Social Security number over the phone if you receive such a call.
+If you receive a call like this, it’s wise to be suspicious, regardless of where the call originates or who the caller claims to be.
+If you receive such a call, please do not divulge personal financial information like credit or debit card numbers, bank account numbers, or your Social Security number over the phone.

 To help protect our policyholders from the potentially devastating financial consequences of this fraud, West Bend offers an Identity Protection Program on our Home and Highway® policy.
-This very valuable and affordable optional coverage provides protection from the hassle and expense you may incur if you become a victim of identity theft.
+This very valuable and affordable optional coverage protects you from the hassle and expense you may incur if you become a victim of identity theft.

-The program also provides a wide variety of proactive identity protection services that can help you avoid identity theft when you or your loved ones are most vulnerable to this growing crime.
+The program also provides various proactive identity protection services to help you avoid identity theft when you or your loved ones are most vulnerable to this growing crime.

-Please talk to an independent insurance agent that represents West Bend if you’d like to find out more.
+Please talk to an independent insurance agent who represents West Bend if you’d like to find out more.

 We hope this information can help you avoid the dangers of identity theft.
 If you have comments or tips you’d like to share, please enter them in the box below.